C-Stew/SkyrimSE-Modlist/index.md

     - For the Filename, enter `EnhancedLightsandFX.esp`
     - Select the Save Icon at the top of the **NAT.esp** tab.
   - Next, navigate to **Unofficial Skyrim Special Edition Patch.esp**
+    - It will have a notice about a compatibility patch that is not in use.
+Click [Circlet USSEP Fixes](https://www.nexusmods.com/skyrimspecialedition/mods/35576?tab=files) here or in LOOT, and download **Gemling Queen Jewelry SE USSEP Circlet Fix** the same way as every other mod.
     - In LOOT, click the three dots in the top right, and select **Refresh Content**.
   - Now, navigate back to Vortex's Plugin Menu and find **GQJ_DG_vampireamuletfix.esp**.
     - We can't delete the plugin, so simply disable it by clicking the green `Enabled` button next to it.
 - Next, it's time for more compatibility patches LOOT picked up on.
   - These fixes are for ELFX: [Here](https://www.nexusmods.com/skyrimspecialedition/mods/25498/?tab=files) and [Here](https://www.nexusmods.com/skyrimspecialedition/mods/53957?tab=files)
   - Download the [Flashing Savegames Fix](https://www.nexusmods.com/skyrimspecialedition/mods/20406/?tab=files) and [Immersive Fallen Trees Patch](https://www.nexusmods.com/skyrimspecialedition/mods/27834/?tab=files)
     - Go back to Vortex and make sure **fallenbridgesSSE-Patch.esp** is enabled.
-If not, enabled using the down arrow next to `Disabled` and select `Enabled`.
+If not, enable it using the down arrow next to `Disabled` and select `Enabled`.
     - For ELFX Fixes, select `Sounds of Skyrim - Tonycubed version` and **only if you plan to use ENB** select `ENB ELFX Meshes`.
     - Load ELFX Fixes AFTER all conflicting mods and hit `Deploy`.
     - For Flickering Meshes Fix, set all options to `No parallax version`, `Farmhouses Without Parallax`, and enable patches for SMIM, Majestic Mountains, and, **only if using ENB**, Water for ENB.